Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 **Bootstrap**

 - [ ] Link bootstrap to index.html file.
-- [ ] Create a _navigation bar_ that includes your name as the _page title_, and at least two _links_ including your github profile and linkedin profile.
+- [ ] Create a _navigation bar_ that includes your name as the _page title_, and at least two _links_ including your GitHub profile and LinkedIn profile.
-- [ ] Use at least two bootstrap tags or classes to style your nav bar.
+- [ ] Use at least two Bootstrap tags or classes to style your nav bar.

 **Media Queries, UI, UX**